ndipunchurface/open-ga/README.md

 # Remote Vote
 ## A remote voting system

 In the short term, this system is intended to be used by Occupations at their Generale Assemblies to enable remote participation.
-This is my solution to the dwindling numbers of ordinary middle class families at the GA's.
+This is my solution to the dwindling numbers of ordinary middle class families, the elderly, and those with physical handicaps at the GA's.
 I theorize the trend of dwindling numbers will only increase as the winter months set in.
 *******************************************************************************************************************
 ### Inteded process of user interaction